plvie/BLASter/README.md

-# SeysenLLL
+# BLASter

-SeysenLLL is a proof of concept of an LLL-like lattice reduction algorithm that uses:
+BLASter is a proof of concept of an LLL-like lattice reduction algorithm that uses:

 - parallelization,
 - segmentation,